pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 The state retrieved from the database will be decrypted and verified, which protects against tampering.

-The library provides an AES cipher object class called :class:`~eventsourcing.utils.cyper.aes.AESCipher`.
+The library provides an AES cipher object class called :class:`~eventsourcing.utils.cipher.aes.AESCipher`.
 It uses the AES cipher from the Python Cryptography Toolkit, as forked by the actively maintained `PyCryptodome project <https://pycryptodome.readthedocs.io/>`__.

-The :class:`~eventsourcing.utils.cyper.aes.AESCipher` class uses AES in GCM mode, which is a padding-less, authenticated encryption mode.
+The :class:`~eventsourcing.utils.cipher.aes.AESCipher` class uses AES in GCM mode, which is a padding-less, authenticated encryption mode.
 Other AES modes aren't supported by this class, at the moment.

-The :class:`~eventsourcing.utils.cyper.aes.AESCipher` constructor arg ``cipher_key`` is required.
+The :class:`~eventsourcing.utils.cipher.aes.AESCipher` constructor arg ``cipher_key`` is required.
 The key must be either 16, 24, or 32 random bytes (128, 192, or 256 bits).
 Longer keys
 take more time to encrypt plaintext, but produce more secure ciphertext.

 Generating and storing a secure key requires functionality beyond the scope of this library.
-However, the library contains a function:func:`~eventsourcing.utils.random.encode_random_bytes` that may help to generate a unicode key string, representing random bytes encoded with Base64.
+However, the library contains a function :func:`~eventsourcing.utils.random.encode_random_bytes` that may help to generate a unicode key string, representing random bytes encoded with Base64.
+A companion function
-A companion function:func:`~eventsourcing.utils.random.decode_bytes` decodes the unicode key string into a sequence of bytes.
+:func:`~eventsourcing.utils.random.decode_bytes` decodes the unicode key string into a sequence of bytes.

 .. code:: python